 1988 marked Renée Fleming's official debut when she won the Met National Council Auditions and the George London Prize in the same week.
 That same year she also made her major debut as The Countess in Mozart's Le Nozze di Figaro at the Houston Grand Opera.
 Her New York City Opera debut came in 1989 and she finally entered the prestigious Metropolitan stage once again as The Countess, stepping in for Felicity Lott.

-Opera as it is known today first appeared in Italy at the end of the 16th century and soon spread through the rest of Europe where each country established their own national traditions of composition and musical themes, during the 17th century.
-Italy and Germany dominated the Opera scene during the 18th century, and by the end of the 18th century, Mozart renewed the genre by making comic operas that have become major references within classic music in the western musical tradition, such as Le Nozze Di Figaro, Don Giovanni and Così fan tutte.
+Opera as it is known today first appeared in Italy at the end of the 16th century.
+It soon spread through the rest of Europe where each country established their own national traditions of composition and musical themes during the 17th century.
+Italy and Germany dominated the opera scene during the 18th century, and by the end of the 18th century, Mozart renewed the genre by making comic operas that have become major references within classic music in the western musical tradition, such as Le Nozze Di Figaro, Don Giovanni and Così fan tutte.